oldbenceacc/Bencazzy/README.md

 - 👋 Hi, I’m @Bencazzy
 - 👀 I’m interested in frontend and backend web development.
-- 🌱 I’m currently learning PHP.
+- 🌱 I’m currently learning JavaSript DOM and PHP.
-- 📫 How to reach me: My Discord: Bencazzy_ツ#5285
+- 📫 How to reach me: My Discord: $Benceeeඞ#5285

 <!---
 Bencazzy/Bencazzy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.